Glenn Curtiss: AEA aircraft experiments

 Between 1908 and 1910, the AEA produced four aircraft, each one an improvement over the last.
 Curtiss primarily designed the AEA's third aircraft, Aerodrome #3, the famous June Bug, and became its test pilot, undertaking most of the proving flights.
 On July 4, 1908, he flew 5080 ft to win the Scientific American Trophy and its $2,500 prize.
 This is considered to be the first pre-announced public flight of a heavier-than-air flying machine in America.
 The flight of the June Bug propelled Curtiss and aviation firmly into public awareness.
 On June 8, 1911, Curtiss received U.S. Pilot's License #1 from the Aero Club of America, because the first batch of licenses were issued in alphabetical order; Wilbur Wright received license #5.
 At the culmination of the Aerial Experiment Association's experiments, Curtiss offered to purchase the rights to Aerodrome #3, essentially using it as the basis of his Curtiss No. 1, the first of his production series of pusher aircraft.

 The pre-war years

 Aviation competitions

 After a 1909 fall-out with the AEA, Curtiss joined with A. M. Herring (and backers from the Aero Club of America) to found the Herring-Curtiss Company in Hammondsport.
-During the 1909–1910 period, Curtiss employed a number of demonstration pilots, including Eugene Ely, Charles K. Hamilton, J.A.D.
-McCurdy, Augustus Post, and Hugh Robinson.
+During the 1909–1910 period, Curtiss employed a number of demonstration pilots, including Eugene Ely, Charles K. Hamilton, J. A. D. McCurdy, Augustus Post, and Hugh Robinson.
 Another pilot, Tod Shriver, was employed by Curtiss in his factory as early as 1906.
-Shriver played a similar role for Curtiss that Charlie Taylor had served for the Wright Brothers, seeing to the factory and being all around shop foreman.
-Shriver later went to Rheims with Curtiss where the latter won the speed competitions.
+Shriver played a similar role for Curtiss that Charlie Taylor had served for the Wright Brothers, seeing to the factory and being all around shop foreman; he later went with Curtiss to France where the latter won the speed competitions.
 Aerial competitions and demonstration flights across North America helped to introduce aviation to a curious public; Curtiss took full advantage of these occasions to promote his products.
-This was a busy period for Glenn Curtiss.